 The LMT is rich learning environment for scientific inquiry and for addressing translational problems.
 We have trained numerous young scientists who have gone on to do their own research at other centers.
 Training is an important part of the mission of the LMT.

-Dr. Hisataka Kobayashi is a tenured senior investigator in the Molecular Imaging Program at the National Cancer Institute/ NIH in Bethesda, MD.
+Dr. Hisataka Kobayashi is a tenured senior investigator in the Molecular Imaging Branch at the National Cancer Institute/ NIH in Bethesda, MD.
 Dr. Kobayashi was awarded an M.D. and Ph.D.
 (Immunology/Medicine) from Kyoto University, Kyoto, Japan.
 His interest is in developing the novel molecular imaging and therapeutic agents or technologies especially for targeting cancers.
 He has published over 250 scientific articles in clinical and preclinical bio-medical imaging over the last 20 years.

 Sato K, Sato N, Xu B, Nakamura Y, Nagaya T, Choyke PL, Hasegawa Y, Kobayashi H. Spatially selective depletion of tumor-associated regulatory T cells with near-infrared photoimmunotherapy.
 Sci Transl Med.
 2016;8(352):352ra110.

 Mitsunaga M, Ogawa M, Kosaka N, Rosenblum LT, Choyke PL, Kobayashi H. Cancer cell-selective in vivo near infrared photoimmunotherapy targeting specific membrane molecules.
 Nat Med.
 2011;17(12):1685-91.